lengning/Enrichment-test/README.md

 For lists with length M - N, the M+1, ..., N's column in that row should be filled with "" or " ".
 If the 4th term is not specified, only GO terms will be considered.

-The 5th term defines the threshold to filter out small sets.
-Default is 10.
-Sets that are smaller than the threshold are not considered.
+The 5th (6th) term defines the threshold to filter out small(large) sets.
+Default is 10 (800).
+Sets that are smaller (larger) than the threshold are not considered.

 Outputs: